 4D PhaseCam Twyman-Green interferometers are the industry choice for measuring large concave spherical optics.
 PhaseCam systems can measure despite vibration and turbulence to accommodate long stand-off distances.
 High power allows PhaseCams to measure aspheres with a CGH (computer generated hologram) in the optical path.

 AccuFiz Fizeau interferometers can measure large concave and convex spherical optics, with a wide range of reference optics to match test parts.
-The high resolution system AccuFiz 6MP can measure steep slopes such as those on aspheric surfaces.
+High resolution AccuFiz systems can measure steep slopes such as those on aspheric surfaces.
 When used with our very large aperture beam expanders the AccuFiz a collimated beam can measure flat optics up to 800mm in diameter.
 With a converging optic AccuFiz can measure large convex mirrors and optics as well.

 Both PhaseCam and AccuFiz can characterize non-traditional elements, such as testing aspheres and quantifying the modal response of deformable mirrors.

 The NanoCam HD surface profiler measures the roughness of polished and supersmooth optics.
 Vibration-insensitive and compact, the NanoCam HD can be mounted on a gantry or robot arm for measuring waviness and high frequency texture anywhere on large optics, wherever you want to sample the surface.

 Added Technical Resources